 The Company's property-level accounting has historically been performed as a decentralized function, with many of the associated accounting controls performed at each property.
 Management has undertaken an initiative to evaluate full or partial centralization of property accounting to identify potential opportunities for efficiencies and/or control enhancements.
-The process is currently in a pilot phase, with a select number of properties being converted to the centralized accounting environment.
+The process is currently in a pilot phase, with a select number of properties having been converted or in the process of being converted to the centralized accounting environment.
 The company is taking the necessary steps to monitor and maintain appropriate internal controls during this period of change.
 These steps include deploying resources to mitigate internal control risks and performing additional verifications and testing to ensure data integrity.